 Ever shopped at Yumbles?
 There are people over there with serious talent.
 It’s like the food version of Etsy, and I love it!
-You can order handmade eggs, Easter eggs made up to specific requirements, and more.
+You can order vegan Easter gifts such as handmade eggs, Easter eggs made up to specific requirements, and more.
 If you want an individual egg, or just like to support small businesses, get yourself over there.
-Prices start from £6.95.
+Prices start from around £7.
 It was so hard to pick one item, but I do adore these mini Easter eggs – perfect for an Easter egg hunt!

 If you’re looking for a few basket-fillers, you can’t go wrong with a vegan creme egg.
-Green Bay is stocking handmade creme eggs, and they look amazing!
+There are a few online stores stocking handmade creme eggs, and they look amazing!
 They’re also gluten-free and ethically produced.
-P.S.
-I also found vegan creme eggs over here for £2.20 if you want to compare.

 Had enough of Easter eggs?
 I love the Ethical Superstore range of alternative Easter goodies.
-You can buy chocolate orange frogs from £1.95, right through to premium truffles at £10.49.
+You can buy chocolate bunnies from £2.70, right through to premium truffles at £26.19.
 So delicious!
 Here are two of my favourite picks from their website:

 I’m also in love with the sweet packaging of this bunny:

 And last but not least for treats, you can order a lovely Easter gift box – fully vegan, of course.
 It’s great value as you save on RRP.
-I really like the idea of sending this from my family to another.
-Everyone can dig in!
+I really like the idea of sending this from my family to another, especially while we are all practising social distancing!
+Everyone can dig in and share.